-It is known that completely non-interactive MPC cannot satisfy the standard simulation security notion, due to the so called "residual-function" attack [BGI+14].
+We briefly explain how an MrNISC is round-optimal, concurrent, adaptive-secure and reusable.
+It is well-known that completely non-interactive MPC cannot satisfy the standard simulation security notion, due to the so called "residual-function" attack [BGI+14].
 Therefore, MrNISC is round-optimal.
-The round 1 message of each party is independent of the number of parties in the system and so MrNISC is succinct.
+The round 1 message of each party is independent of the number of parties in the system, and so MrNISC is succinct.
 A single party can participate in multiple concurrent evaluation sessions and round 1 messages can appear at any point in time, therefore MrNISC is concurrent and adaptive.
-Lastly, the round 1 message can be used for multiple evaluations, and so MrNISC is reusable.
+Indeed, security must hold even if adversary can adaptively add new parties to the game, either corrupt or honest, and can adaptively choose their inputs and new function evaluations.
+Finally, the round 1 message can be used for multiple evaluations, and so MrNISC is reusable.